Tesla Organizational Structure: divisional and flexible

-Tesla is a unique company in many ways and this uniqueness also extends to its organizational culture.
-Specifically, “Tesla, unlike most companies its size, doesn’t have any known management structure.
+1. Unique organizational structure.
+“Tesla, unlike most companies its size, doesn’t have any known management structure.
 There’s no organizational chart or public list of senior leaders.”
 Nevertheless, Tesla organizational structure can be characterized as divisional.

 As it is illustrated in figure below, Tesla organizational structure comprises a number of divisions such as energy, engineering and production, HR and communications, legal and finance, sales and software.
-Each division is led by several vice presidents, except software division, which is led by 1 vice president and Director of Artificial Intelligence.
+Each division is led by several vice presidents, except software division, which is led by one vice president and Director of Artificial Intelligence.

-Tesla Inc. Report contains a full analysis of Tesla organizational structure.
+Tesla Inc. Report contains the above analysis of Tesla organizational structure.
 The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Tesla.
 Moreover, the report contains analyses of Tesla leadership, business strategy and organizational culture.
 The report also comprises discussions of Tesla marketing strategy, ecosystem and addresses issues of corporate social responsibility.